C Program For Strong Number

 C Program For Strong Number Using For Loop

 This program allows the user to enter any positive integer.
-And then, this C program will check whether a number is Strong or Not using For Loop.
+Then, this C program will check whether a number is Strong or Not using For Loop.

 #include <stdio.h>